lleaff/StandUp/README.md

-Just a little AHK script hacked in 5 minutes, I will replace it with a proper configurable program later.
+Just a little AHK script hacked together in 5 minutes, I will replace it with a proper configurable program later.